-- Remain current in the field with emphasis related to teaching assignments; - Share the results of scholarship with the mathematics, computing or computing education community; - Continue to improve in effective teaching; - Instruct a variety of courses in the major; - Practice the skills being taught to students; and - Collaborate among themselves and other faculty within the state and region.
+- Remain current in the field with emphasis related to teaching assignments; - Share the results of scholarship with the mathematics, computing or computing education community; - Continue to improve in effective teaching; - Instruct a variety of courses in the major; - Practice the skills being taught to students; and - Collaborate with other faculty within the state and region.

-The department offers a Bachelor of Science degree in Mathematics, a Bachelor of Science in Education degree in Mathematics Education and a Bachelor of Science degree in Computer Science.
+The department offers a Bachelor of Science degree in Mathematics, a Bachelor of Science degree in Mathematics Bachelor of Science degree in Mathematics Education and a Bachelor of Science degree in Computer Science.
 In mathematics, the curriculum leads to a degree that qualifies the individual for research and employment in industry with related jobs.
 Mathematics Education majors take courses for certification as public school teachers.
 In computer science, there are two tracks that students can follow to receive the B.S. degree in Computer Science.
 The computer science track is designed for scientific and/or research activities while the information science track is designed to train persons for business applications.

-The Department of Mathematics, Computer and Information Sciences at Mississippi Valley State University is housed in the Fielding L. Wright (FLW) Science Building.
+The Department of Mathematics, Computer and Information Sciences is housed in the Fielding L. Wright (FLW) Science Building.
 The FLW Science Building is designed to meet the needs of education and research in the sciences.
 Facilities of the building include five computer laboratories, numerous lecture halls and faculty offices.
 Laboratories are well-equipped for the current offerings leading to baccalaureate degrees.

-B.S.
-Degree Program in Computer Science
+B.S. degree program in Computer Science